The mystery of the dark Universe

 Ordinary matter makes up everything we can see, smell or touch.
 This matter – which is made from atoms – also makes up planets and stars.

 All objects made of atoms pull on each other according to how much matter they contain.
-This is why a small, low mass object such as an apple falls towards a much more massive object - the Earth.
+This is the effect of gravity and is why a small, low mass object such as an apple falls towards a much more massive object - the Earth.

 Astronomers believe that there must also be another kind of invisible "dark matter" which is spread throughout the Universe.
-By studying the Milky Way and many distant galaxies, they have found that visible matter alone cannot account for their rotation, size and shape.
-On its own, normal matter would not be able to create enough gravity to hold the galaxies together.
+By studying the Milky Way and many distant galaxies, they have found that visible matter alone cannot account for how fast stars rotate in them.
+On its own, normal matter would not be able to create enough gravity to hold these galaxies together.

 Scientists can also tell that there is some unknown material in the space between the stars, because its gravitational pull influences the path of starlight travelling towards Earth.
-Dark matter can even act like a magnifying glass, bending and distorting light from galaxies and clusters behind it.
+Matter – both ordinary and dark - can act like a magnifying glass, bending and distorting light from galaxies and clusters behind it.
 Astronomers can use this effect, called gravitational lensing, to map the distribution of dark matter.

 Only about 15% of the matter in the Universe is made of atoms.
 The remainder is dark matter.
 However, no one knows what dark matter is made of.
 We do know that it does not absorb, emit or reflect light, because none of our scientific instruments can directly detect it.

 Many scientists believe that most dark matter is some unknown subatomic (smaller than an atom) particle that interacts only very weakly with normal matter.
 If this is true, billions of these particles will have passed through your body by the time you finish reading this article.
-Experiments buried deep underground may one day capture a few of these particles, finally solving the mystery of what dark matter really is.
+Experiments buried deep underground may one day measure the presence of one such particle passing through, finally solving the mystery of what dark matter really is.